pudly/schmopera-hugo/content/articles/a-merry-return-to-the-mainstage.md

 So too did Jeffrey Strand, one of the McPhee Artists and a principal in the show.
 Strand tested COVID-positive on December 29th, while he was home in the US during the holiday season, despite being fully vaccinated.

 “Because of government regulations I had to wait 14 days in the US before I could re-enter Canada,” he says.
 “Thankfully, by attending live-streamed rehearsals, I was still getting music and staging notes so when I finally did return, I could basically step right back into the production.
-It was really the best-possible scenario.”
+It was really the best-possible scenario."

+> "There is an extraordinary commitment from everyone who just wants to put on a show."

 Strand says he’s fortunate the company has kept him busy and engaged throughout the pandemic.
 As a McPhee Artist, he’s done workshops, recorded projects and live-streams, and performed in the December production of Ravel’s L’enfant et les sortilèges for live audiences.
 But he says this bigger, brasher production of The Merry Widow is different.